juanferrer/session-reports/campaigns/_heroes_for_ghosts/recaps/recap-96.md

 date: 2023-09-23
 ---

+{% include nav.html %}

 **Start Date**: 10th Therendor (9am) - Astral Date 131449

 After doing some shopping in Krona Peak and eating a delicious heroes feast, we shifted to Xoriat.
 On solving a riddle to open the Warden's quarters we immediately met the Warden, which would not have been that surprising except it was an elder brain wearing a top hat.
 That was definitely surprising.
 He gave us a somewhat cultish sounding sales pitch, then "suggested" we wait quietly in the waiting room and not cause trouble.
 In the waiting room we met Evelina and her dolly.
 After Abel wound up the dolly, Evelina was grateful and gives us a list of people we should seek out: the man of numbers, the puppet master, the weeping one, the whisperer, the collector, the one who looks up, the seeker.
 She says each of them holds a piece of the puzzle, and the oldest child holds the key.
 She also tells us the male ward is through the western door.

 A nurse comes to collect Evelina, and Elora sneaks out the door left open by the nurse.
 She discovers a courtyard area, with a patient singing.
 Abel snaps the more suggestible among us out of their need to sit quietly, and finding ourselves unable to open the western door, we head back to the medical room and get that door open using Abel's exceptional artistic ability.
 Inside, we find a dead staff member and Lucien, who mostly speaks in whispers, so we're suspecting she's the whisperer.
 She claims to have killed the nurse with her mind.
 She tells us our thoughts shape the fabric of this place, and she knows other secrets but doesn't trust us enough to tell us.
 Then the chair sort of eats her.
 We find a patient list in a desk, and Abel starts noting which of the persons of interest we have located against their names, and crossing out the less useful ones we come across.

 We head back to the east wing to talk to the singing woman, who doesn't actually talk but manages to communicate by singing at us.
 When we tell her we need to get into the west wing, she guides us to a staircase in the room next door, and distracts the nurse so we can take the stairs.
 Coming out in the west wing, we proceed to interview the inmates one by one.